rugk/offline-qr-code/CONTRIBUTING.md

 ### Translation style

 The English "you" should be translated in a personal way, if the target language differentiates between "you" for "anybody"/"they" and "you" for "the user of this extension".
 In German, that e.g. means you can translate it with "du [kannst etwas machen]" instead of "man [kann etwas machen]".

+### Translations of add-on description

+All texts shown on AMO (addons.mozilla.org) are maintained in [`assets/texts`](assets/texts).
+Again, you can use the English template there.
+The files have different formats, but all of them are easily translatable with any text editor.
+Note that the `amoScreenshots.csv` file refers to the screenshot descriptions you can see when you click on the screenshots of AMO.
+The first column there is the file name, which you can see in [`assets/screenshots`](assets/screenshots), and does _not_ need to be translated.

 ### Internationalisation of HTML files